juanfernandes/juanfernandes-uk/src/notes/monthly-notes-january-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: January 2022'
+title: "Monthly Notes: January 2022"
-description: Wowsers January flew by.
+description: "Wowsers January flew by.
 I started the year with a detox.
-Set a reading goal of 10 books - only managed four last year...
+Set a reading goal of 10 books - only managed four last year..."
 keywords:
   - listening
   - watching
   - personal
   - freelance
   - work
 date: 2022-02-12T00:00:00Z
 tags:
   - monthly-notes
-- notes
 tweetId: "1492565442153615368"
 ---
 Wowsers January flew by.
 I started the year with a detox.
 Set a reading goal of ten books - I only managed four last year.
-I am planning on reading at least two articles a day and auto-tweet links to them.
+I am planning on reading at least two articles a day and auto-tweet links to them.{.lead}

 I'm aiming to keep up with my monthly notes, as I only managed about six months last year.
 I plan on making these quicker to read and thus more of a short-form list notes instead - in the hopes it will also be quicker for me to get them written and posted.